 A couple of months after our gushy reunion at the LAX gate, along with his confounding statement we had been over, I didn’t need to witness what got here subsequent: I become spared a courting fame exchange while he dated a graduate-stage trainer’s assistant after me.
 I wasn’t enticed to cave in the social media rabbit hollow that now permits us to shadow humans from beyond, and I couldn’t text him.
 Instead, I sought solace in a -12 months rebound.
 It might have been even harder to move forward in the current era without him.

 Now, transferring on from a relationship doesn’t necessarily mean a definitive severance of ties.
-Nine years in the past, I ended an engagement with a lovable guy.
-My gut confident me higher suits awaited us.
-However, no matter a 2,000-mile distance, we stayed in pleasant contact.
+Nine years ago, I ended an engagement with a lovable guy.
+My gut is confident that higher suits awaited us.
+However, no matter the 2,000-mile distance, we stayed in pleasant contact.
 For years, we remained bonded thru short texts and the occasional FaceTime.
-When he subsequently met my replacement, I saw it spread on Facebook, and whilst I wanted this for him, their newfound devotion nonetheless stung.
+When he subsequently met my replacement, I saw it spread on Facebook, and while I wanted this for him, their newfound devotion nonetheless stung.

-Needless thoughts of Why can’t I have that?
+Needless thoughts,, Why can’t I have that?
 And Why didn’t we ever pass on a ride to Florida?
 Needed my lonely mind.
-He and I don’t have textual content anymore, and I removed him from my friends’ listing, but we nevertheless play Words with Friends on our iPhones.
+He and I don’t have textual content anymore, and I removed him from my friends’ listings, but we nevertheless play Words with Friends on our iPhones.
 In what warped world is playing silent word games with former fiancés taken into consideration regular behavior?
-Disconnecting completely takes a concerted effort in 2017.
+Disconnecting completely took a concerted effort in 2017.

 But social media is double-edged.
-While scrolling feeds, observing the highlights of others’ communal lives can act to solidify my solitude, if I selected to sidestep technological development, I’d similarly seclude myself.
+While scrolling feeds, observing the highlights of others’ communal lives can act to solidify my solitude; if I selected to sidestep technological development, I’d similarly seclude myself.
 This is the real world now.
 We can’t un-realize the crucial convenience of our online world.
-As a result, I turned immersed within the modern “relationship” lifestyle for a few years.
-The line between boyfriends and associates blurred right into a unfastened-for-all of hangouts and hookups.
-I succumbed to the noncommittal “heys” that popped up on my telephone as it appeared like my only option.
+As a result, I turned immersed in the modern “relationship” lifestyle for a few years.
+The line between boyfriends and associates blurred into an unfastened-for-all of hangouts and hookups.
+I succumbed to the noncommittal “heys” on my telephone as it appeared like my only option.